wombleton/gitlaw-nz/acts/N/Ngāti Awa Claims Settlement Act 2005.md

 [ss 12][15], [27--34][44]

-**Property****Land description****Encumbrances**
+**Property** **Land description** **Encumbrances**

-KāpūterangiSouth Auckland Land District--- Whakatāne District
+Kāpūterangi South Auckland Land District--- Whakatāne District
 4.9321 hectares, more or less, being Allotment 538 Waimana Parish.
-All _Gazette_ Notice S.441997Subject to Kohi Point Walkway, a walkway under the [New Zealand Walkways Act 1990][367] referred to in [section 28][45]
+All _Gazette_ Notice S.441997 Subject to Kohi Point Walkway, a walkway under the [New Zealand Walkways Act 1990][368] referred to in [section 28][45]

-Te Paripari PāSouth Auckland Land District--- Whakatāne District
+Te Paripari Pā South Auckland Land District--- Whakatāne District
 1.0451 hectares, more or less, being Lot 2 DP 23964\.
 All _Gazette_ Notice S.547411

-Otitapu PāSouth Auckland Land District--- Whakatāne District
+Otitapu Pā South Auckland Land District--- Whakatāne District
 6.7839 hectares, more or less, being Section 1 SO 329118\.
-Part _Gazette_ Notice S.264764Subject to the protected private land agreement referred to in [section 31(2)][48]
+Part _Gazette_ Notice S.264764 Subject to the protected private land agreement referred to in [section 31(2)][48]

-Te ToangapotoSouth Auckland Land District--- Whakatāne District
+Te Toangapoto South Auckland Land District--- Whakatāne District
 10.0000 hectares, more or less, being Section 1 SO 331003\.
 Part _Gazette_ Notice H.024770

-Te IhukatiaSouth Auckland Land District--- Whakatāne District
+Te Ihukatia South Auckland Land District--- Whakatāne District
 10.0000 hectares, more or less, being Section 1 SO 331006\.
 Part _Gazette_ Notice H.045762 and Part _Gazette_ Notice H.163890

-WhakapaukoreroSouth Auckland Land District--- Whakatāne District
+Whakapaukorero South Auckland Land District--- Whakatāne District
 33.0500 hectares, more or less, being Section 3 SO 329119\.
 Part _Gazette_ Notice H.011708, Part _Gazette_ Notice S.554446 and Part Computer Freehold Register SA10A/600

-Former Matahina A4 BlockSouth Auckland Land District--- Whakatāne District
+Former Matahina A4 Block South Auckland Land District--- Whakatāne District
 4045 square metres, more or less, being Section 2 SO 60978\.
-All Computer Freehold Register SA65B/912 (stratum title)Subject to a right to operate for Water Power Development Purposes.
+All Computer Freehold Register SA65B/912 (stratum title) Subject to a right to operate for Water Power Development Purposes.
 Created by Transfer B.499075.10

 The land in this Computer Freehold Register applies to the surface and airspace above the reduced level of 79.48 metres (Moturiki EDS datum)